Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Ringwood East has a median taxpayer income of $54,840 and an average of $69,558 according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-These figures are slightly above national averages of $51,758 (median) and $70,724 (average).
-In Greater Melbourne, the median income is $57,688 with an average of $75,164.
-As of September 2025, estimated incomes would be approximately $59,364 (median) and $75,297 (average), based on Wage Price Index growth of 8.25% since financial year 2023.
-According to the 2021 Census, Ringwood East's household, family, and personal incomes cluster around the 57th percentile nationally.
-The earnings profile shows that 31.9% of locals (3,580 people) fall into the $1,500 - $2,999 income category, similar to the broader area where 32.8% occupy this bracket.
-High housing costs consume 16.1% of income in Ringwood East, but strong earnings place disposable income at the 54th percentile nationally.
+The suburb of Ringwood East has a median taxpayer income of $54,840 and an average of $69,558 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is slightly above national averages, with Greater Melbourne having a median income of $57,688 and an average income of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Ringwood East would be approximately $59,364 (median) and $75,297 (average) as of September 2025.
+According to the 2021 Census, incomes in Ringwood East cluster around the 57th percentile nationally.
+The earnings profile shows that 31.9% of locals (3,580 people) fall into the $1,500 - 2,999 income category, similar to the broader area where 32.8% occupy this bracket.
+Housing costs consume 16.1% of income in Ringwood East, but strong earnings place disposable income at the 54th percentile nationally.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income